 While at Princeton, I conducted several independent research projects during my junior and senior years related to exoplanets, including a preliminary study of the distribution and demographics of exoplanets found in binary star systems for those stars analyzed by NASA’s Kepler satellite.
 For my senior thesis research, I worked with Professor David Spergel on a project that developed an original approximate model to aid in the astrometric detection and characterization of multiple exoplanet systems.

 My prior research experience includes working at Caltech’s Infrared Processing and Analysis Center under the mentorship of Dr. Davy Kirkpatrick.
 Analyzing data from the WISE satellite, we discovered over 40 previously undetected brown dwarfs.
 In addition, I have interned at NASA’s Jet Propulsion Lab and the American Museum of Natural History’s Hayden Planetarium.
-In the fall of 2017, I will begin graduate school, pursuing a Ph.D. in astronomy and astrophysics from the University of California, Santa Cruz.
-During my spare time, I love traveling and playing with my dog, Booster.
+During my spare time, I love traveling, running, yoga and playing with my dog, Booster.